isomerpages/moe-dunmansec/_our-dunman-experience/Personal Learning Device Experience.md

 ### Our School's Microsite

-To find out more of the NDLP at Dunman Secondary School, please click <a href="https://sites.google.com/moe.edu.sg/dmnndlp/home" target="_blank">here</a> to visit our school's NDLP Microsite.
+<p style="text-align: justify;">To find out more of the NDLP at Dunman Secondary School, please click <a href="https://sites.google.com/moe.edu.sg/dmnndlp/home" target="_blank">here</a> to visit our school's NDLP Microsite.</p>

 ### Device Management Application (DMA)

-Personal Learning Device (PLD) usage time is set to 6 am to 11 pm and school hours is from 6 am to 6 pm.
-The school determine the applications (apps) and programmes to be installed in the PLD to support teaching and learning.
+<p style="text-align: justify;">Personal Learning Device (PLD) usage time is set to 6 am to 11 pm and school hours is from 6 am to 6 pm.
+The school determine the applications (apps) and programmes to be installed in the PLD to support teaching and learning.</p>

-PLD are installed with a Device Management Application (DMA) to provide a safer digital environment for learning.
+<p style="text-align: justify;">PLD are installed with a Device Management Application (DMA) to provide a safer digital environment for learning.
 Parents/Guardians can request to change your choice of After-School DMA Parent Option.
-Parents/Guardians may inform the school by filling up an online form (Please click <a href="https://go.gov.sg/change-dma-parent-options" target="_blank">here</a>).
+Parents/Guardians may inform the school by filling up an online form (Please click <a href="https://go.gov.sg/change-dma-parent-options" target="_blank">here</a>).</p>

-_**Please take note that changes to the After-School DMA Parent Options will only take effect at the start of every term.**_
+<p style="text-align: justify;"><b>Please take note that changes to the After-School DMA Parent Options will only take effect at the start of every term.</b></p>

 ### DMA Parent Portal

-Parent Portal is available for parents on After-School DMA Parent Default Settings/ Option A.
+<p style="text-align: justify;">Parent Portal is available for parents on After-School DMA Parent Default Settings/ Option A.</p>

-Parents/Guardians may refer to the softcopy of the Parent Portal Guides and Video Guides for setup and how to use the available features.
+<p style="text-align: justify;">Parents/Guardians may refer to the softcopy of the Parent Portal Guides and Video Guides for setup and how to use the available features.</p>

 **DMA Parent Portal Guides**